 What Can I Do to Prevent My Back Pain?

 In the majority of cases, back pain is mechanical in nature—meaning the spine, muscles, intervertebral discs, and nerves were disrupted in some way.
 In many instances, this pain is acute and gets better on its own, within a few days, or within a few weeks.

 - Work at comfortable heights (for example, at the computer or when sitting at desks)

 - Sit in a chair with good lumbar support

 - Don’t lift objects that are too heavy

 - Ensure daily intake of calcium, phosphorus, and vitamin D to promote bone growth

 - Stop smoking (as this reduces blood flow to the lower spine and can increase the risk of osteoporosis)

-For more information or to set up an initial consultation to discuss your chronic back pain, please contact us at The Robotic Spine Institute of Silicon Valley.
-You can also give us a call at 408-412-8124 or visit our office at 340 Dardanelli Ln Suite 10, Los Gatos, CA 95032.
+For more information or to set up an initial consultation to discuss your chronic back pain with a leading spine surgeon, please contact us at The Robotic Spine Institute of Las Vegas.
+You can also give us a call or visit our office at 7140 Smoke Ranch Rd, #150, Las Vegas, NV 89128.
 We’re looking forward to hearing from you!